-Once students can explain groups flexibly, they begin to join groups to make a group and to take away a group from a group to leave a group.
-They also investigate finding the difference between 2 groups by adding to the smaller group to make the larger group, or taking away from the larger group to make the smaller group (ECG 13, 14, 15)
+Once students can explain groups flexibly, they begin to join 2 or more groups together and to start with 1 group and take a group away.
+They also investigate finding the difference between 2 groups in 2 ways – by adding to the smaller group to make the larger group, or taking away from the larger group to make the smaller group (Early Counting and Grouping 13, 14, 15)

 Greetings Fellow Mathematicians!
 We are carrying out major maintenance.
 If your Tracking data is missing - or you have any other issues - please let us know at firstname.lastname@example.org and we will fix it!